Sanchitha-BS/Task_01_Descriptive_Stats/Findings.md

   U.S. election) rather than a spending decision by advertisers, and is worth treating as a data-collection artifact rather than a campaign choice.
+- **The single most common ad *stop* date, by contrast, is Election Day itself** — `ad_delivery_stop_time` = 2024-11-05 for 14,222 ads, far more than any other date.
+Read together with the creation-side cutoff above, this suggests a large share of ads placed in the final weeks were deliberately scheduled to run *through* Election Day rather than stop earlier — creation slows down before the deadline, but delivery windows were set to extend right up to it.

 ## Which candidates were mentioned most?
 Does spend relate to mentions?